storyfeet/bob_cards_elm/rules.md

 * Place an Railway (Iron) Token on the Tile you are currently on.
 * Cannot be done if there is already a Railway Token Down.
+* Cannot be done if there are bandits on the tile.
 * If this is the most West Railway yet, score 3 VP.
 * Otherwise score 2 VP